 Top stock recommendations by Mitessh Thakkar, Prakash Gaba, Rajat Bose for Friday

-Prakash Gaba - Buy Castrol India with a stop loss of Rs 125, target at Rs 134
+Prakash Gaba - Sell Cipla with a stop loss of Rs 458, target at Rs 440

 Have you signed up for Primo, our daily newsletter?It has all the stories and data on the market, business, economy and tech that you need to know.